 Good dental habits should begin before the first tooth appears.
 After feedings, gently brush your baby’s gums using water on a baby toothbrush that has soft bristles.
 Or wipe them with a clean washcloth.

 Ask about fluoride.
 After the first tooth appears, ask your child’s doctor if your baby is getting enough fluoride.
-Use a just a smear of fluoride toothpaste (or an amount about the size of a grain of rice).
+Many experts recommend using a fluoride-free toothpaste before the age of 2, but check with your child’s doctor or dentist first.

 Schedule your baby’s well-child visits.
 During these visits your child’s doctor will check your baby’s mouth.